One-Touch Soccer logo

 Any player, coach, or spectator engaged in fighting will be ejected and suspended for a minimum of three games.
 Any player, coach, or spectator engaged in fighting a second time will be banned from the facility for a minimum of one year.

-If any substitute player leaves the bench area and enters the field to break up or participate in a fight, the team will be subject to a $50 fine.
+If any substitute player leaves the bench area and enters the field to participate in a fight, the team will be subject to a $50 fine.
 The fine must be paid prior to the team’s next game.
 Unpaid fines will result in a team forfeiting any and all matches until the fine has been paid.

 Any team involved in fighting will be put on a nine (9) week probationary status.
 During this nine (9) week period, any similar incident, major or minor, will be grounds for dismissal from the league.
 No refunds will be issued.